<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Hawkin Dynamics: As well as being an elite performance coach, you are also an entrepreneur.
 How do you use the force plates as a selling point for your private gym business?

 Vince: Athletes and parents love that we use this tool as a means of objectively providing a solution to their performance puzzle!
-We use the plates as a means of a visual representation of performance during our on-boarding process, with education of the purpose behind key metrics dependent on the challenges that the athlete or parent expresses in the intake period!
+We use the plates as a means of a visual representation of performance during our onboarding process, with education of the purpose behind key metrics dependent on the challenges that the athlete or parent expresses in the intake period!

 Question 8: Same Day F-T Changes